gogs/docs/en-US/installation/run_as_windows_service.md

 To run Gogs as a service, you will need one of:

-1. Use `miniwinsvc` build tags to have builtin Windows service support.
+1. Use `minwinsvc` build tags to have builtin Windows service support.
-2. Do not use `miniwinsvc` build tags and use [NSSM](http://nssm.cc/).
+2. Do not use `minwinsvc` build tags and use [NSSM](http://nssm.cc/).

 First of all, you may choose to lock down file and directory permissions.
 Just keep in mind the paths to which Gogs requires write access, which includes the Gogs repository `ROOT`.